10 Types of Frogs in Oregon

 • Average Lifespan: 3 to 12 years in the wild

-Because of bullfrogs, the Foothill Yellow-Legged Frogs are on the verge of becoming an endangered species.
+Because of bullfrogs, the Foothill Yellow-Legged Frogs are on the verge of becoming endangered.

-You can find these types of frogs in Oregon in wooded streams and rivers and in woods.
+You can find these types of frogs in Oregon in wooded streams, rivers, and woods.
 They spend most of their time in or near water because they are primarily aquatic.

 These frogs prefer locations that are rocky and have sunny banks.

-They are not very enormous or particularly small; rather, they are of average size.
+They are not enormous or small; they are average size.
 The coloring on their backs could be uniform and solid or spotted with shades of a deeper color instead.

 To blend in with their surroundings, the dorsal side of these types of frogs in Oregon may have a coloring that is gray, reddish, olive, or brown.

 They may have a luminous spot on the upper lid of their eye.
-Their heads are broad and pointed, and the tympana on their ears are quite tiny in size.
+Their heads are broad and pointed, and the tympana on their ears is quite tiny.
 They have tubercles covering their dorsal skin, including the tympana.

-They have a white, cream, or yellowish pallor in their ventral regions.
+Their ventral regions have a white, cream, or yellowish pallor.
 The groin and the hind legs carry a yellow hue.

 Their forelimbs are significantly longer than their completely webbed hindlimbs, and their forelimbs are longer than their hindlimbs.